hoangquy18/Application-of-data-preprocessing-to-improve-the-diagnostic-efficiency-of-chest-X-ray-images/README.md

 For chest X-ray images, noise often appears quite a lot, which makes prediction more difficult.
 So I'll do Noise reduction with Bilateral filter.
 ### Background Removal
 In chest X-ray image processing, pictures were taken with the background not fixed at the back (black screen).
 Therefore, removing the background helps the model to focus on the area to be observed.

 <img src="images/bg_rm.png" width=50% height=50%>

 ### Diaphragm Removal
 The data set used contains X-ray images is taken anteroposterior, so the bottom part of the image includes the area Diaphragms with bright pixels can adversely affect the prediction of lung diseases.
 Therefore, a preprocessing algorithm was used to identify and remove the diaphragm area on the image.

 <img src="images/dp_rm.png" width=50% height=50%>

 ### Contrast Enrichment
+Chest X-ray images may have different contrast or brightness due to difference in patient body size or variation of dosage X-ray.
+To adjust the contrast, I applied the CLAHE  method for image preprocessing, which helps to adjust the contrast between pixels and can highlight lung features and regions associated with various diseases.

 <img src="images/contrast_rm.png" width=50% height=50%>